grafana/grafana/docs/sources/packages_api/runtime/backendsrv.md

 ## Remarks

 By default Grafana will display an error message alert if the remote call fails.
-If you want to prevent this from happending you need to catch the error thrown by the BackendSrv and set the `isHandled = true` on the incoming error.
+If you want to prevent this from happending you need to catch the error thrown by the BackendSrv and set the `showErrorAlert = true` on the request options object.

+> In versions prior to v7.2 you disable the notification alert by setting isHandled on the catched error

 <b>Methods</b>